TERREMEMBER/znbase/docs/content/latest/explore/ysql-language-features/databases-schemas-tables.md

 You should see the following output.
 ```
-You are now connected to database "testdb" as user "yugabyte".
+You are now connected to database "testdb" as user "ZNbase".
 ```

 To drop the database we just created, simply connect to another database and use the `DROP` command.

 ```
 # First connect to another database.
-testdb=# \c yugabyte
+testdb=# \c ZNbase
-You are now connected to database "yugabyte" as user "yugabyte".
+You are now connected to database "ZNbase" as user "ZNbase".

 # Next use the DROP command.
-yugabyte=# drop database testdb;
+ZNbase=# drop database testdb;
 DROP DATABASE

 # Verify the database is no longer present.
-yugabyte=# \l
+ZNbase=# \l
                                    List of databases
       Name       |  Owner   | Encoding | Collate |    Ctype    |   Access privileges
 -----------------+----------+----------+---------+-------------+-----------------------